ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The node field consists of an IEEE 802 MAC address, usually the host address.
-For systems with multiple IEEE 802 addresses, any available one can be used.
+For systems with multiple IEEE 802 addresses, any available one MAY be used.
 The lowest addressed octet (octet number 10) contains the global/local bit and the unicast/multicast bit, and is the first octet of the address transmitted on an 802.3 LAN.